denten-books/plain-text/0-intro.md

 sites of inscription---screen and electromagnetic storage---are physically incongruent.
 One must be translated, transformed into the other.
-Control codes govern the process of trans-figuration, which brings with it physical control at the level of architecture.
-This is where, for example, we can find spyware and censorship filters, prevalent on many modern devices.
+Control codes govern the process of trans-figuration, which brings with it physical control at the level of platform and architecture.
+This is a layer where, for example, we can find spyware and censorship filters, digital rights management and advertisement delivery.

 I propose we begin then with this obvious sense of difference between paper and pixel: where print is governed by law from without, think for example of